PalashChitnavis/Front-End-Projects/README.md

 # Front-End-Projects
-This repository contains projects written in HTML , CSS , Javascript
+This repository contains projects written in HTML , CSS